-What is ‘spocking’ after anti-wrinkle treatment?
+What is ‘Spocking’ after anti-wrinkle treatment?

 When treating foreheads with anti-wrinkle injections, one of the possible complications is called ‘Spocking’ (after Mr Spock from Star Trek).
-Spocking is where the only the outer parts of the eyebrows lift up when lifting the eyebrows.
+Spocking is where the only the outer parts of the eyebrows lift when lifting the eyebrows.

 Click on the video below to watch Dr Brown from Cityskin discussing how to treat spocking.

 Spocking is a give-away that someone has had anti-wrinkle treatments and it is something that we always want to avoid.
 It can be easily corrected by placing one unit of anti-wrinkle treatment in the lines to stop them lifting up.